impactupgrade/salesforce-java-tools/README.md

 ## License

-Licensed under the Apache License 2.0.
-See LICENSE for more information.
+Licensed under the GNU AFFERO GENERAL PUBLIC LICENSE V3 (GNU AGPLv3).
+See agpl-3.0.txt for more information.